ncbi/SSDraw/README.md

 # SSDraw
 SSDraw is a program that generates publication-quality protein secondary structure diagrams from three-dimensional protein structures.
 To depict relationships between secondary structure and other protein features, diagrams can be colored by conservation score, B-factor, or custom scoring.

-SSDraw also has a colab notebook available at https://colab.research.google.com/github/ethanchen1301/SSDraw/blob/main/SSDraw.ipynb
+SSDraw also has a colab notebook available at https://colab.research.google.com/github/ethanchen1301/SSDraw/blob/main/SSDraw.ipynb (only usable for Chrome)
 ## Installation

 SSDraw requires the Biopython and matplotlib modules to be installed.